 Pneumatic actuators enable considerable forces to be produced from relatively small pressure changes.
 Pneumatic energy is desirable for main engine controls because it can quickly respond in starting and stopping as the power source does not need to be stored in reserve for operation.
 Moreover, pneumatic actuators are cheaper, and often more powerful than other actuators.
 These forces are often used with valves to move diaphragms to affect the flow of air through the valve.

 The advantage of pneumatic actuators consists exactly in the high level of force available in a relatively small volume.
-While the main drawback of the technology consists in the need for a compressed air network composed of several components such as compressors, reservoirs, filters, dryers, air treatment subsystems, valves, tubes, etc. which makes the technology energy inefficient with energy losses that can sum up to 95%.
+While the main drawback of the technology consists in the need for a compressed air network composed of several components such as compressors, reservoirs, filters, dryers, air treatment subsystems, valves, tubes, etc. which makes the technology energy inefficient with energy losses that can sum up to 95%..